Pneumococcal disease is an infection caused by bacteria. There are 90 different types of pneumococcal bacteria.

 It’s important to protect babies from pneumococcal disease by getting them immunised on time.
 They’re not protected until they’ve had all 3 doses.

-This disease is covered on the New Zealand Immunisation Schedule.
-The vaccine used is Synflorix, which covers the 10 most common pneumococcal types that cause disease in infants and young children.
+The vaccine we use in New Zealand is Prevenar 13®.
+This covers the 10 most common types of pneumococcal bacteria that cause disease in babies and young children.

-Immunisation is your choice.
-If you have questions, talk to your doctor or practice nurse or call the free helpline 0800 IMMUNE (0800 466 863).
+If you have any questions or concerns, talk to your doctor or nurse, or call Healthline for free on 0800 611 116.